 Welcome to Country Shop

-This non-profit online marketplace is all about making each purchase count.
-They strive to address employment and economic development outcomes in Aboriginal and Torres Strait Islander communities with the proceeds from your purchase.
+This not-for-profit online marketplace is all about making each purchase count.
+It strives to address employment and economic development outcomes in Aboriginal and Torres Strait Islander communities with the proceeds from your purchase.
 You’ll find everything from jewellery, clothing and bags, to foods, homewares and books.
 The perfect place to find gifts for everyone in the family.

 Winya is a majority Indigenous-owned and controlled business selling beautiful furniture.
 This profit-for-purpose business supports training and employment growth with each purchase made.